windnode/WindNODE_ABW/docs/energy_system_model.rst

      CTS -60 %

-3. Moreover, a decrease in **electricity and heat demand** due to depopulation and decline in employment is taken into
+3. Moreover, a decrease in **electricity and heat demand** due to depopulation and decline in employment is taken into account.
-   account:

    * 2035: population 307,877 (-16.8 %), employees 73,535 (-10.6 %)
    * 2050: population 275,411 (-25.6 %), employees 65,588 (-20.2 %)

+4. The **electricity demand** of the CTS sector results from the specific consumption per employee from :cite:`BMWi2017`.

-4. The reduction rate for industrial **electricity demand** is derived from the reference studies of the :ref:`scenarios` (:cite:`NEP2021`, :cite:`ISE2020`) and amount to -23 % in 2035 and -20 % in 2050 :cite:`ISE2020`.
+5. The reduction rate for industrial **electricity demand** is derived from the reference studies of the :ref:`scenarios` (:cite:`NEP2021`, :cite:`ISE2020`) and amount to -23 % in 2035 and -20 % in 2050 :cite:`ISE2020`.

 Using these considerations the final energy reductions are as follows: